 The party’s resolution — adopted at its virtual convention over the weekend — is the strongest sign yet of how sharply many Democrats have shifted course after their elected legislators overwhelmingly supported the same proposal in 2019.
 That was before they took control of the General Assembly, winning the power to redraw the maps themselves under the state’s existing redistricting system.

-Federal & state offices on the ballot: President, US Senator and 11 US House members
+Federal & state elections on the ballot: President, US Senator, and 1 US House members

 All voters are encouraged to vote mail ballots.
 Virginia law requires a reason to vote absentee, however, state officials have determined that COVID-19 is a valid reason for everyone to vote absentee, even if they are not ill.
 All voters are encouraged to apply online for their absentee ballot and to use reason 2A on the form (2A covers disability or illness and does not require documentation